instructure/canvas-lms/doc/api/sis_csv.md

 <td>boolean</td>
 <td></td>
 <td></td>
 <td>Whether the course is a homeroom course.
-Requires the "Canvas for Elementary" feature to be enabled.</td>
+Requires the coures to be associated with a "Canvas for Elementary"-enabled account.</td>
 </tr>
 </table>